dhiviyarj/Applied-Machine-Learning-Notes/README.md

 # Applied-Machine-Learning-Notes
-Contains the lectures aids, activity sheets and lab manual for gaining in-depth knowledge on Machine Learning.
+Contains the lecture aids, activity sheets, and lab manual for gaining in-depth knowledge on Machine Learning.
-A Public learning resources prepared and curated by **J. Dhiviya Rose**.
+Public learning resources prepared and curated by **J Dhiviya Rose**.

 This repository contains unit-wise lecture slides and classroom activity sheets for students studying machine learning.
 Learners may open only the unit they need and download the relevant resources.